Characters appearing in the Manga/Anime New Game.

 - Boyish Short Hair: She keeps her hair short, rides her bike to work, and likes to move around in the office a lot.
 At least the last part is justified by her wanting to properly animate the models.

 - Closet Geek: In high school she was more secretive of her otaku hobbies.
-She tries to maintain her old image when she runs into an old classmate of hers.
+She tries to maintain her old image when she runs into an old classmate of hers, but later confesses only to find that the classmate knew all along.

 - Gainaxing: She's on the motion team.
 In the Anime adaptation, Hajime's impressively-large-and-beautiful bosom bounces like basketballs at the slightest of movements, especially in the Second Season.

 - Honorary True Companion: Despite being a member of the Motion Team, Hajime's desk is housed with the rest of the art team due to a lack of space.
 Despite not actually being a part of the art team, she always takes part in all of their various outings.
-This ends up getting invoked too when Momiji was later hired as an Intern, with Hajime getting paranoid that this would result in her getting moved.
+This ends up getting invoked too when Momiji was later hired as an intern, with Hajime getting paranoid that this would result in her getting moved.
+In the end, Hifumi, being character team leader, offered to move next to Ko, thereby resolving the problem.

 - Manchild: Constantly borders on being broke because she spends all her money on toys and figurines, as well as going to hero shows.